“An original concept: a boutique resort in a working vineyard with an old lighthouse, whose beam mingles with sparks

 - Tennis Court

-Some rooms are housed inside half a dozen low, white buildings are generously spaced among the rolling vineyards - so generously as to warrant a golf cart for you and your bags upon arrival.
-Each houses rooms of varying categories, starting from Standard Rooms and continuing up to larger suites.
+Some rooms are housed inside half a dozen low, white buildings, which are generously spaced among the rolling vineyards; others are set inside the old lighthouse.
+There are varying categories, starting from Standard Rooms and continuing up to larger suites.

-All rooms get a terrace of some sort - choose Suite 21 and you get 60sqm of outdoor space!
-Each terrace has a cannizzi (woven cane) roof on bulging columns, a muslin screen (if you or your neighbours want more privacy), and a pair of wicker or linen-clad easy chairs where, if you’re anything like us, you’ll spend a large chunk of each evening, glass of chilled Malvasia in hand, watching the yellow vines darken and distant Stromboli glow red in the setting sun.
+All rooms get a terrace or garden of some sort - choose Suite 21 and you get 60sqm of outdoor space!
+Each has a cannizzi (woven cane) roof on bulging columns, a muslin screen (if you or your neighbours want more privacy), and a pair of wicker or linen-clad easy chairs where you might spend a large chunk of each evening with a glass of chilled Malvasia in hand, watching distant Stromboli glow red in the setting sun.

 Inside, all is white, smooth and blissfully uncluttered.
 Whitewashed walls are broken up with arches and niches in which sit decorative vases and flatscreen TVs.
-Small white-shuttered and netted windows reveal square parcels of vineyard and sea.
 The only furniture is a lovely wooden storage unit with wicker pull-out baskets, and a stack of woven reed bowls for your bedside stuff.
-And the only colours - a muted ochre, a warm terracotta - come from a silky spread on the queensize bed.
-If you look, you’ll find air conditioning, heating, a phone and a minibar, but it’s the simplicity that impresses most.
+And the only colours - a muted ochre, a warm terracotta - come from a silky spread on the bed.

 Bathrooms are yin to the bedrooms’ yang, with black floor and wall tiling, sleek chrome cross-tube taps, stacks of robes and towels, and a platter of aloe vera-based toiletries.
 Glass-walled wetrooms have pancake-sized shower heads and an additional hand-held jet.